JTSDK/jtsdk64-tools/docs/setup/deployboost.md

   <figcaption>Boost CPU Usage</figcaption>
 </figure>

 With tests performed in a Virtual Machine given 32GB of RAM, the max memory usage appears to be around 13GB to 15GB without any custom settings.
-A VM allocation of 16GB looks to be a good number for those looking to trim the numebrs.
+A VM allocation of 16GB looks to be a good number for those looking to trim the numbers.

 <figure>
   <img src="../images/5-Deploy-Boost-5.PNG" width=auto />
   <figcaption>Boost Memory Usage</figcaption>
 </figure>

-## Sucessful Completion
+## Successful Completion

 While there are stated failed updates and skipped targets, the build appears to work as expected using the Qt tool chain.